RizmiSowdhagar/Retrieval-Augmented-Generation-RAG-with-FAISS-and-GPT-4/README.md

 Overview
 Large Language Models (LLMs) like GPT-4 are powerful but limited by training cutoffs.
 RAG solves this by injecting real-time, retrieved knowledge into the generation process, reducing hallucinations and improving contextual accuracy.

-###Features
+### 📌 Features

--1.Document-aware QA using dense embeddings + vector search -2.PDF upload + automatic chunking for corpus creation -3.Top-k retrieval with FAISS based on cosine similarity -4.Contextual answer generation using OpenAI’s GPT-4 -5.Offline-compatible with Hugging Face Transformers & FAISS
+- Document-aware QA using dense embeddings + vector search
+- PDF upload + automatic chunking for corpus creation
+- Top-k retrieval with FAISS based on cosine similarity
+- Contextual answer generation using OpenAI’s GPT-4
+- Offline-compatible with Hugging Face Transformers & FAISS

 Tech Stack
 1.Python (core implementation)